 The Line Edit.
 This is all about how the big storytelling issues play out line by line: picking up where the voice wobbles, or any surplus explaining and "filtering".
 Are there point-of-view slips or places where things aren't clear?
 Are characters' voices consistent?
 Are settings earning their keep in enhancing the mood and theme?
 Are there any little gaps or contradictions in what people say or do?
 This is immensely slow and focused work; in the best book I know on this stuff, The Forest for the Trees: an editor's advice to writers, editor Betsey Lerner says that the fastest she can do this is about five or six pages an hour.
 Fortunately, with a traditional publishing deal you won't be paying for it.
 And it can only be done by someone who already knows the book, picking up these things in the light of what the book's trying to be.

-The line edit is very likely to come back to you as a Word file full of comments, and track changes, for you to click "accept" or "reject", or quite often do something else with - but all in a form they can then review.
-Do check you know what they want you to do; it's unlikely to be just sending them a new, "clean" version where they can't see the history of what's changed.
+The line edit is very likely to come back to you as a Word file full of comments, and track changes, for you to click "accept" or "reject", or use as a cue to rework - but whatever you do it will be in a form they can then review.
+Do check you know how they want you to deal with it; it's unlikely to be just sending them a new, "clean" version where they can't see the history of what's changed.

-I have also had editorial feedback as a list of notes, with the references, given as line numbers: "p.6 l.14: sounds a bit grown-up for a 6yr old"; "p.264 l.8 up [i.e. from the bottom]: but what about the trip to Skye?" so make sure you're working on a matching manuscript (I think you can even set Word to show line-numbers?).via notes handwritten onto a pdf copy of the file on a tablet, and emailed to me as a .pdf.
+I have also had line-edit feedback as a list of notes, with the references, given as line numbers: "p.6 l.14: sounds a bit grown-up for a 6yr old"; "p.264 l.8 up [i.e. from the bottom]: but what about the trip to Skye?".
+With this, you'll need to make sure you're working on a matching manuscript (I think you can even set Word to show line-numbers?).
+I've even had line-edits arrive as notes handwritten onto a pdf copy of the file on a tablet, and emailed to me as a .pdf.
 And yes, pdfs are a pain, and yes, publishing does work with them; they may send you a .docx version if you ask.

 The Copy-Edit.
 A copy-editor's primary job is to mark up the manuscript for the typesetter, in accordance with what the book's designer has decided about typefaces, sub-headings, point-sizes, italicising, how letters and quotations will be set out, whether there are any traps of unsual spellings (such as Elysabeth/Elizabeth in the two strands of A Secret Alchemy) and so on.
 The copy-editor is the reason that how you present your manuscript needs to be clear, but shouldn't be trying to look like a book.
 The copy-editor will correct any mis-spellings and inconsistencies in, for example, how you have spelt names; they will also correct punctuation, which in my case leads to some lively fights over commas.
 They will apply house-style to things like hyphenation and capitalisation, and -ise or -ize endings; check foreign words and obvious historical references; check that timelines actually add up; check that chapters are numbered sequentially.